3 Definitions T 37

 Work environment: set of human and physical factors in which work is carried out

-Examples of interested parties: investors, customers, external providers, employees and social, public or political organizations
+Examples of stakeholders: investors, customers, external providers, employees and social, public or political organizations

 In the terminology of environmental management systems, do not confuse the following: